prince-thind/soviet-flag/README.md

-# html-css-basics
+# mini-projects-web-dev
-a repository containing a collection of basic html and css pages
+a Collection of all my web-dev related mini projects